MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/powerplatform/powerplat-faq.md

 This approach is not currently possible in Common Data Service.

-### If I want a default value to be entered in a field during pre-create, will an initValue on the data entity work?
+### If I want a default value to be entered in a field during pre-create, will an initValue on the data entity then work?

 Yes.
 Here is the order of calls: